qnzy/strfmt/README.md

 basically a (very limited) `snprintf` replacement intended for embedded applications with very limited space.

-This is a single header library.
+This is a header only library.
 To use it you have to define `STRFMT_IMPLEMENTATION` in exactly one file including the header (before the `#include`).
 The header can be included in other files without the definition.